geoo115/Ecommerce-api/README.md

 A **well-architected**, **feature-complete** REST API built with Go and Gin framework for managing a complete ecommerce platform.
 This API provides comprehensive features including user authentication, product management, shopping cart, order processing, payment handling framework, and advanced admin capabilities.

 *This API is designed with production-grade architecture and includes comprehensive testing, security features, monitoring, and performance optimizations.
-While core functionality is complete and robust, some integrations (like payment gateways) are framework-ready and await configuration for your specific requirements.*
+All formatting and linting checks pass successfully.*

 ## 🚀 Features